kubeshop/botkube-docs/docs/installation/mattermost/index.md

 ## Remove Botkube from Mattermost Team

-- Deactivate or remove Botkube user from Mattermost Team.
-Login as System Admin, in the Menu proceed to System console -> Users -> botkube -> Deactivate.
+- Deactivate or remove Botkube bot from Mattermost Team.
 - Archive Channel created for Botkube communication if required.

 ## Remove Botkube from Kubernetes cluster